kjosib/mistake/docs/Musings.md

 More generally, we can track where our numbers came from to make sure we are operating on them in sensible ways.

+## "Sibling" Tensors

+Frequently data is organized so that measures with a common key space use the same index.
+If a binary element-wise operation involves arguments with a common index, then it's probably more efficient to interleave the operations with the retrieval rather than use an intermediate structure.

+By contrast, if an intermediate structure MUST be created, then the one estimated to have the smaller volume of data is likely to be the better one to work with.

+Now all the sudden this looks a bit like a register allocator -- but that's because it is.